About Asbestos Exposure at McCreary Community Hospital — Whitley City, Kentucky: What Workers and Tradesmen Need to Know

 Hospital mechanical systems from this construction era ran on high-pressure steam distribution.
 Central boiler plants — the industrial core of facilities like McCreary Community Hospital — typically housed large fire-tube or water-tube boilers manufactured by companies such as:

-• Combustion Engineering (asbestos-insulated boilers documented in hospital installations through the 1970s)
+• (asbestos-insulated boilers documented in hospital installations through the 1970s)

 • Cleaver-Brooks